Need Help?

 3. 1,336 deaths were specific to heroin and morphine.
 Heroin and morphine are recorded as one as the body breaks heroin back down into morphine once ingested.

-Left untreated addiction only ever becomes progressively worse.
+Left untreated heroin addiction only ever becomes progressively worse.
 The more heroin that is taken the more damage is caused to the brain.
 Negative consequences become bigger and more harmful.

 Make no mistake, if someone is addicted to heroin it will be affecting all areas of their life in some way.
 Heroin addiction is an insidious disease that eventually infiltrates every aspect of a person’s being and those that are around them.

-Mental health consequences of heroin addiction include:
+Some consequences of heroin addiction include:

 • Anxiety